Info to know for Rose-Hulman Parents

 The mission of the Parents' Association is to promote the welfare and interests of Rose-Hulman students through services and open communication on campus and wherever Rose-Hulman families reside.

 - It provides opportunities for communication between all parents and Rose-Hulman administration.

 - It provides opportunities for parents to learn more about Rose-Hulman.
 Three newsletters are published annually with newsworthy information about students, Parents' Association activities and college news.

 - It sponsors special programs and events for students and their families.

 - It raises funds to support special projects which enhance the lives of all Rose-Hulman students.

-- Parents' Association meetings are held four times a year.
-Two of the meetings are held in conjunction with Dads' Day and Moms' Day.
+- Parents' Association meetings are held three times a year.
+One of the meetings is held in conjunction with Fall Family Weekend.
 All parents are encouraged to attend!

 Midterm grades for each student are submitted to the Registrar at the end of the fifth week of the term.
 A copy of these grades is sent to the student's advisor, from whom the student picks up a copy.
 The midterm grade reflects the performance of the graded work during the first five weeks of the term but does not represent the final grade in the course.